-&lt;sup>106 Available at www.officeforstudents.org.uk/advice-and-guidance/promoting-equal-opportunities/evaluation/standards-of-evidence-and-evaluation-self-assessment-tool/.
+106 Available at www.officeforstudents.org.uk/for-providers/equality-of-opportunity/evaluation/standards-of-evidence-and-evaluation-self-assessment-tool/.

 188. Developing a theory of change will help a provider to understand the change it wants to make through an intervention strategy and associated activities.
 More information on using evidence and developing a theory of change in relation to programme design can be found in the section Develop a theory of change.